lscsoft/lalsuite/README.md

 ## Nightly Documentation

-The Doxygen Documentation is built under GitLab-CI every night and can be viewied at:
+The Doxygen Documentation is built under GitLab-CI every night and can be viewed at:

 https://docs.ligo.org/lscsoft/lalsuite/